 (15) May exercise any other powers conferred by the declaration or bylaws;

 (16) May exercise all other powers that may be exercised in this State by legal entities of the same type as the association;

 (17) May exercise any other powers necessary and proper for the governance and operation of the association; and

-(18) By rule, may require that disputes between the executive board and unit owners or between two or more unit owners regarding the common interest community be submitted to nonbinding alternative dispute resolution in the manner described in the rule as a prerequisite to commencement of a judicial proceeding.
+(18) By rule, may require that disputes between the executive board and unit owners or between 2 or more unit owners regarding the common interest community be submitted to nonbinding alternative dispute resolution in the manner described in the rule as a prerequisite to commencement of a judicial proceeding.

 (b) The declaration may not impose limitations on the power of the association to: